 What is a scholarly journal?

-A scholarly journal is a publication released in regular installments which contains research relating to a particular subject area.
+A scholarly journal is a publication released in regular instalments which contains research relating to a particular subject area.
 These are often referred to as periodicals or serial.

 Journals are useful when you: